 Although I personally didn’t see inside this room, I’d imagine it’s pretty epic within!

 Admit it: it was a fun movie to watch in the theater, but we regretted buying it on DVD.

 I wouldn’t actually go swimming in there if I were you.

 You can’t spell “Connecticut” without “connect!”

 Throughout the afternoon, Kevin showed me the call center where customer service representatives help customers obtain missing pieces from sets, then I got to see a firsthand experience at watching the construction of the giant life-size LEGO statues.
 That particular portion of the tour was actually top secret, thus I didn’t take any photos.
 Let’s just say I’ve seen some monumental pieces of brick artwork, and learned some interesting design techniques.
 All in all, I definitely enjoyed my time at LEGO Group’s U.S. headquarters, and more than fulfilled a dream of mine since an early age.

 A hand-carved wooden plaque to commemorate the 80th anniversary of LEGO.
 Take that, Mega Bloks!

 After Kevin and I parted ways, I took some photos in the parking lot — in order to have my Amish man magnifigure stake his claim. . .

-I may be 31 years old, hairy, tattooed, and tall — but as far as I’m concerned, I’m still a kid.
+I may be in my 30s, tattooed, and tall — but as far as I’m concerned, I’m still a kid.

 -Baron von Brunk